 Pass/Fail: For all other programs, foreign grades are converted to pass, no credit, or fail grades on the CU Boulder degree audit.
 The CU Boulder transcript will contain the name of the education abroad program and total credits passed/earned.
 Based on a conversion formula developed by the Study Abroad Committee, the converted grades are defined as:

 - Pass (C- or better)

 - Fail (F)

-The pass/fail credit earned on a study abroad program is exempt from college limits on student-elected pass/fail credit and passing grades are eligible to count for various major/degree requirements (per approval from the relevant department).
+The pass/fail credit earned on an education abroad program is exempt from college limits on student-elected pass/fail credit and passing grades are eligible to count for various major/degree requirements (per approval from the relevant department).

-Keep in mind that you may be asked to provide your original study abroad transcripts in the future (i.e. for graduate/professional school admissions).
-The actual grades you earned abroad will always display on the transcript from your study abroad program, so be aware of this for the future..
+Keep in mind that you may be asked to provide your original education abroad transcripts in the future (i.e. for graduate/professional school admissions).
+The actual grades you earned abroad will always display on the transcript from your education abroad program, so be aware of this for the future..

 - What subjects can I study while abroad?

 All majors available at CU Boulder are available abroad.
 To search for programs by subjects available, used our advanced search.

 Going abroad may allow you to take courses that fill quickly or are closed to you at CU.
 Gain a new perspective on your area of study or challenge yourself by taking a course in a topic you're not familiar with.
 Education abroad is a great opportunity for you to understand new concepts and discover new methods of learning.